uw-psych/hyakvnc/README.md

 #### Optional dependencies for development

-The optional dependency group `[dev]` in `pyroject.toml` includes dependencies useful for development, including [pre-commit](https://pre-commit.com/) hooks that run in order to commit to the `git` repository.
+The optional dependency group `[dev]` in `pyproject.toml` includes dependencies useful for development, including [pre-commit](https://pre-commit.com/) hooks that run in order to commit to the `git` repository.
 These apply various checks, including running the `black` code formatter before the commit takes place.

 To ensure `pre-commit` and other development packages are installed, run: